 Delivery of cash contributions - Cash contributions must be in U.S. dollars and may be delivered by check or wire transfer directly to the Bank of America Charitable Gift Fund.
-Detailed instructions for check and wire delivery are included in the Charitable Gift Fund Step by Step Guides available to Merrill and Private Bank client teams in Resource Central.
-Delivery instructions can also be found on the Asset Transfer Form, available thru the Donor Resources tab of the Charitable Gift Fund portal.
+Merrill and Private Bank client teams have detailed instructions for check and wire delivery.
+Delivery instructions can also be found on the Asset Transfer Form, available in the Donor Resources tab of the Charitable Gift Fund portal.